 Those weren’t the reasons we went to Toronto in the cold month of January 2010.
 It was all Rent.
 We had purchased tickets, got seats at the front of the balcony.
 Watched our favourite musical with some of the original cast.
 Bawled.
 Had goosebumps throughout the show.

-I’ve wanted to talk about Rent on my musical theatre podcast, what it’s meant to me, how I fell in love with it after watching a cast performance of “Seasons of Love” on The Rosie O’Donnell Show as an angsty teen.
-Talk about the triumphs of the show, the devastating loss of its creator Jonathan Larson (who collapsed during the show’s first off-Broadway preview, and soon passed away from an undiagnosed genetic condition called Marfan Syndrome).
-How I obsessed over Rent after seeing this musical and listened to nothing but its Original Broadway Cast Recording for 6 months straight.
+I’ve wanted to talk about Rent on my musical theatre podcast, what it’s meant to me, how I fell in love with it after watching the cast perform of “Seasons of Love” on The Rosie O’Donnell Show as an angsty teen.
+Talk about the triumphs of the show, the devastating loss of its creator Jonathan Larson (who collapsed during the show’s first off-Broadway preview, and soon after passed away from an undiagnosed genetic condition called Marfan Syndrome).
+How I obsessed over Rent after seeing this musical and listened to nothing else but its Original Broadway Cast Recording for 6 months straight.
 Nothing else, just Rent.

 But I can’t start talking about Rent without crying, even though I understand its criticisms and why people don’t love this musical.
 It’s the product of a person who is no longer with us.
-And I have other musicals that I may see as being technically better and more cohesive (honestly my favourite musical list is a probably a ten-way tie), but Rent just holds a special place in my heart and will always be there.
-I’ve gotten to see some of the original cast in other shows but getting to see even a fraction of the original Broadway cast of Rent was amazing.
+And I have other musicals that I may see as being technically better and more cohesive (honestly my favourite musical list is probably a ten-way tie), but Rent just holds a special place in my heart and will always be there.
+I’ve gotten to see some of the original cast in other shows, but getting to see even a fraction of the original Broadway cast of Rent was amazing.
 We stood in line at the stage door after the show and got autographs.
 I’m not an autograph person, not obsessed with meeting celebrities, but this was something we had to do.
 I probably sounded like a blubbering fool, but it was worth it.

-Backtracking a bit before that show friend and I started talking to the lady sitting behind us in the theatre.
+Backtracking a bit before that show my friend and I started talking to the lady sitting behind us in the theatre.
 She asked us if we were going to try for the lottery.
 And we never thought of that.
-Musicals (most commonly big productions on Broadway in New York, the West End in London, and some big national tours) have what is called the lottery and it all started with Rent.
+Musicals (most commonly big productions on Broadway in New York, the West End in London, and some big national tours) have what is called the lottery, and it all started with Rent.
 The story of Rent is a retelling of the Puccini opera La Boheme but set in the late 1980’s New York with the HIV/Aids crisis replacing the plague of consumption (tuberculosis) that was deadly in the La Boheme’s 19th century Paris.
 Rent has strong themes of friendship, love, loss, art, and living like “No Day But Today.”

 Nowadays shows have all sorts of lotteries, and some you can enter by just downloading an app and filling out a form.
 In Toronto, they did the lottery tickets old school.
 My friend and I queued with other Rentheads, freezing cold, singing songs from the show, talking about the characters, our favourite moments, why we loved Rent.